The Shipping Law Review: Denmark

 Commercial overview of the shipping industry

-As at January 2020, the Danish merchant fleet comprised 731 vessels.2 The Danish flagged merchant fleet has experienced a significant growth in number of ships and gross tonnage (GT) since 2010.
-The number of vessels has increased by 151 (equivalent to 9.6 million GT), which corresponds to an increase of 82.2 per cent since the beginning of the decade.
-Today, Danish vessels account for 21.3 million GT (or 64 million GT if Danish-owned vessels under foreign flags and chartered vessels are included).
+As at January 2021, the Danish merchant fleet comprised 764 vessels.2 The Danish-flagged merchant fleet has experienced a significant growth in the number of ships and gross tonnage (GT) since 2010.
+The number of vessels has increased by 184 (equivalent to 10.6 million GT), which corresponds to an increase of 31.7 per cent since 2010.
+Danish vessels currently account for 22.3 million GT (or 62 million GT if Danish-owned vessels under foreign flags and chartered vessels are included).
 This places Denmark as the fifth-largest shipping nation in the world.
-In 2019, the Danish flagged merchant fleet grew in size by 1 million GT, corresponding to an increase of 4.8 per cent.
-Foreign currency earnings for the shipping industry reached 188 billion Danish kroner in 2018.3 Approximately 96,000 people are employed in the Danish maritime cluster.4
+In 2020, the Danish-flagged merchant fleet grew in size by one million GT, corresponding to an increase of 4.79 per cent.
+In 2019, exports by Danish shipping companies were worth more than 207 billion Danish kroner, more than any other industry sector.3 Approximately 96,000 people are employed in the Danish maritime cluster.4

 General overview of the legislative framework

 The Danish legal system is divided into three separate jurisdictions: Denmark, the Faroe Islands and Greenland.

 This chapter deals solely with the law applicable in Denmark, but the maritime and procedural systems in the Faroe Islands and Greenland are almost identical (based on Danish legislation) and with appeal to either the Danish high courts or the Danish Supreme Court.